-- Other hormones are involved in weight gain and overall health including: thyroid hormone, growth hormone, cortisol (the stress hormone), sex hormones such as testosterone and estrogen in addition to insulin.
+- Other hormones are involved in weight gain and overall health including thyroid hormone, growth hormone, cortisol (the stress hormone), and sex hormones such as testosterone and estrogen in addition to insulin.

 - You are about to learn how to REVERSE all of these changes through simple lifestyle changes…

 The next posts will help you understand how to lose weight by lowering your insulin levels.